|Year||UK patient safety events||Other events|

 Concerns raised about mortality rate at Mid Staffordshire General Hospitals NHS Trust

-Publication of Lord Darzi’s review, High Quality Care for All.
+Publication of Lord Darzi’s review, High Quality Care for AllLink opens in a new window.

-Formation of Safe Anaesthesia Liaison Group.
+Formation of Safe Anaesthesia Liaison GroupLink opens in a new window.
 A collaboration between the Royal College of Anaesthetists, Association of Anaesthetists and NHS England

-Establishment of the Care Quality Commission (CQC), replacing the Healthcare Commission.
+Establishment of the Care Quality Commission (CQC)Link opens in a new window, replacing the Healthcare Commission.

 NPSA revised guidance on Being Open